isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 For Kea DHCP servers to work with database backends, the database schema must be created and must match the version of the Kea server.
-If the version check fails and the database backend is not configured as read-only, Kea attempts to initialize the schema.
+If the version check fails and the database backend is not configured as read-only and the password is available (i.e. not hidden in a file using the ``password-file`` parameter), Kea attempts to initialize the schema.

 .. note::